rhermens/git-watch/README.md

 # git-watch

-`git-watch` watches a Git worktree, stages filesystem changes as they happen, and periodically synchronizes with `origin`.
+`git-watch` periodically synchronizes a Git worktree with `origin`.

 It is intended for small personal repositories where automatic syncing is acceptable, such as notes or configuration repos.

 ## What it does

-- Watches a repository path recursively.
-- Ignores paths that Git marks as ignored.
-- Stages created, modified, and deleted files after a short debounce window.
-- Every 60 seconds:
-  - fetches `origin`
-  - fast-forwards when possible
+On each interval, `git-watch`:

+1. Fetches `origin`.
+2. Fast-forwards the current branch when possible.
+3. Stages current worktree changes, including untracked files and deletions.
-  - creates an `Autocommit` commit from the current index
+4. Creates an `Autocommit` commit from the current index.
-  - pushes `refs/heads/master` to `origin`
+5. Pushes `refs/heads/master` to `origin`.

 ## Caveats

 This tool is small and opinionated.

+- It syncs on a timer; it does not use filesystem notifications.
 - It currently pushes only `refs/heads/master`.
 - It expects an `origin` remote.
 - It creates commits with the fixed message `Autocommit`.